openrocket/openrocket/docs/source/dev_guide/landing_dispersion_analysis.rst

 atmosphere, rigid-body properties, aerodynamic forces, and thrust without editing rocket components.
 The event hook reschedules ignition and recovery deployment.
 Launch-option and wind-profile deviations are applied to each clone before the flight starts.
+Simulation extensions run only when they explicitly declare themselves safe for repeated, concurrent Monte Carlo use.
+The default is unsafe;
+extensions that can write files, print output, run arbitrary code, show UI, or have other external side effects are rejected before the nominal trajectory starts.

 Each ``FlightDataBranch`` that reaches the ground **under a deployed recovery device** becomes a landing body, so separated stages can be inspected independently.
+Bodies are correlated between trajectories by their stable source-component ID, not by the order in which branches happen to be created in a particular run.
 Bodies that impact ballistically are excluded, and a nominal flight that never deploys a recovery device is refused with a ``BallisticTrajectoryException``.
 The analysis is limited to recovery-area planning rather than impact accuracy.
 Position X is reported as east and Y as north in metres.
-Runs that throw, abort, or fail to produce a ground hit are retained with their failure message but excluded from dispersion statistics.
+A branch abort excludes only that body from the run's dispersion statistics; successful sibling bodies remain usable.
+Trajectory-wide exceptions and missing ground hits are retained as failures and excluded from the affected statistics.

 Output statistics and UI
 ------------------------